paulmach/go.geo/README.md

 go.geo
 ======

 Go.geo is a geometry/geography library in [Go](http://golang.org).
-Its purpose is to allow for basic point, line and path operations on the server side or while scripting.
-The primary use case being GIS geometry manipulation on the server side vs. in the browser using javascript.
+The primary use case is GIS geometry manipulation on the server side vs. in the browser using javascript.
 This may be motivated by memory, computation time or data privacy constraints.
 All objects are defined in a 2D context.

-#### To install

-	go get github.com/paulmach/go.geo

-#### To use, imports as package name `geo`:
+#### Imports as package name `geo`:

 	import "github.com/paulmach/go.geo"